 Some growers opt for hydroponic methods, but I am going to opt for a straight compost medium with lots of organic material and a thick layer of sand at the bottom of the pot to assist in drainage.
 Heavy mulching will help to maintain the required moisture and humidity at the ground level.

-Slugs and snails can be a problem and should be controlled with commonly accepted bait.
+Slugs and snails can be problematic and should be controlled with commonly accepted bait.
 Also, watch out for aphids and caterpillars.
-Pick them off and use an organic insecticidal soap to get rid of them or also try biological controls such as beneficial insects.
+Pick them off and use an organic insecticidal soap to get rid of them, or try biological controls such as beneficial insects.
+Alfalfa looper larvae and cabbage worms can also be a problem.

 It is good practice to apply a good vegetable fertilizer a couple times per year.

-Adding elemental sulfur also known as “flowers of sulfur” or aluminum sulfate to the soil is a common method used to increase the plant’s pungent taste.
+To increase the plant’s pungent taste, add elemental sulfur also known as “flowers of sulfur” or aluminum sulfate to the soil.

 Harvesting Wasabi

-Harvest when the central rhizome (both above and below the ground) reaches 4-6 inches and 0.5-1.0 inch in diameter.
-Pull the entire plant up and remove the plantlets around the rhizome.
-These plantlets should be washed, dead or dying leaves can be removed and replanted for the next harvest.
+Harvest when the central wasabi rhizome (both above and below the ground) reaches 4-6 inches and 0.5-1.0 inch in diameter.
+This can be done in early spring through late fall after a rainfall.
+Pull the entire plant up and remove the young plants (also called plantlets) around the rhizome.
+These plantlets (young plants) should be washed, dead or dying leaves can be removed and replanted for the next harvest.
 Break the roots off the rhizome and remove and retain the stems and leaves (these can be eaten as well).

 Preparing Fresh Wasabi

-Unused portions should be stored in the refrigerator unground.
-When another serving is desired, remove the oxidized layer that will form over the previously grated area and serve it with sushi, sashimi, or steak.
-For increased volume, the leaves and stems may also be pureed into the preparation.
-Grated wasabi will not retain its flavor for very long (it deteriorates significantly within the first 15 minutes) so plan to serve it immediately.
-Harvested wasabi root that is ungrated will last a few months.
+Ungrated harvested wasabi root will last a few months.
 While waiting for the rhizome to grow you can harvest some petioles (leaf stems) and leaves and use them in salads or as garnish to add a mild wasabi heat.
 Don’t overdo this harvesting though, too much will lead to slower rhizome development.

 Learn More about Growing Wasabi From Frog Eyes Farm.